Bring your design ideas to life

 Why it works:

-• Outer neck label – Adds a stylish accent that shows when the wearer uses the hood.
+• Outer neck label – adds a stylish accent that shows when the wearer uses the hood.

-• Inner neck label – Creates a clean finish that pairs naturally with sizing or care information.
+• Inner neck label – creates a clean finish that pairs naturally with sizing or care information.

 Zip-up hoodie logo placement